xinxusean/DSCI100_project/README.md

    - visualize the data analysis (ADA)
    - summarize what you found
    - discuss whether this is what you expected to find?
 (MATTIAS)
    - discuss what impact could such findings have?
-(SEAN)
+(SEAN) - there are currently tools that help architects design energy effecient buildings, our findings and the dataset we used could help them refine and evaluate their tools. http://designadvisor.mit.edu/design/papers/urban_glicksman_simbuild_2006.pdf
    - discuss what future questions could this lead to?
 (DONE?)
    - At least 2 citations of literature relevant to the project (format is your choice, just be consistent across the references).
-(SEAN)
+(SEAN) https://docs.google.com/document/d/1eoOzmqIawpVto1p7KN6TKj_YG9I7e_B-KnJK7tCzbtw/edit?usp=sharing (highlighted ones are the ones I plan to use)
    - add the labels and legends to all the tables and diagrams

 **QUESTIONS TO ASK TA**